basilesportif/gall-guide/guide-docs/backy.md

 Finally, as seen in the prior section, we write all groups to Clay whenever a new group is added to monitoring

 ## Trying It Out
+We can see this in action now.
+We just need to add a couple groups as seed data, and then we'll run some commands against `%backy` and see what they do.

 ### Seed Some Group Data
-The below commands will add a new group to the `group-store` Gall agent, and then add 2 members to it.
+The below commands will add 2 new groups to the `group-store` Gall agent, and then add some members to them.
 ```
 :group-store &group-action [%add-group [~zod %fakegroup] [%invite *(set ship)] %.n]
+:group-store &group-action [%add-group [~zod %secondgroup] [%invite *(set ship)] %.n]
 :group-push-hook &group-update [%add-members [~zod %fakegroup] (sy ~[~zod ~timluc ~dopzod])]
+:group-push-hook &group-update [%add-members [~zod %secondgroup] (sy ~[~zod ~timluc ~bislut])]
 ```

 And these commands run operations within `%backy`:
 ```
 ::  command to add a group to `monitored`
+::  you'll see this group written to Clay
-:backy &backy-action [%add-group [~zod %fakegroup]]
+> :backy &backy-action [%add-group [~zod %fakegroup]]

+::  add %secondgroup to monitored
+::  both groups will be written to Clay
+> :backy &backy-action [%add-group [~zod %secondgroup]]

 ::  reset-timer
+::  you'll start to see files written every 20 seconds after this
+::  you'll also see a "timer cancelled" message: that's the prior 5min timer
+> :backy &backy-action [%reset-timer ~s20]

+::  go to 10 minute write intervals
+> :backy &backy-action [%reset-timer ~m10]

+::  verify that timer is 10 minutes in the future
+> :backy +dbug

+::  verify file existence
+> +ls %/bak-groups/~zod
 ```

 ## Summary